-Section 103.
-Jurisdiction to Try Certain Personnel.-(a) Each person subject to this act discharged from the State military forces who is later charged with having fraudulently obtained his discharge shall be, subject to section 708, subject to trial by court-martial on said charge and shall after apprehension be subject to this act while in the custody of the military for such trial.
-Upon conviction of said charge he shall be subject to trial by court-martial for all offenses under this act committed before the fraudulent discharge.
+(a) Discharge obtained fraudulently.-Each person subject to this part discharged from the State military forces who is later charged with having fraudulently obtained his discharge shall be, subject to section 5708 (relating to statute of limitations), subject to trial by court-martial on said charge and shall after apprehension be subject to this part while in the custody of the military for such trial.
+Upon conviction of said charge he shall be subject to trial by court-martial for all offenses under this part committed before the fraudulent discharge.

-(b) No person subject to this act who has deserted from the State military forces shall be relieved from amenability to the jurisdiction of this act by virtue of a separation from any subsequent period of service.
+(b) Deserters.-No person subject to this part who has deserted from the State military forces shall be relieved from amenability to the jurisdiction of this part by virtue of a separation from any subsequent period of service.